 We were founded in 2005 to address the limitations that exist in legacy approaches to network security and to restore the firewall as the most strategic point of network control.
 From 2005 to 2007, our activities were focused on research and development, which resulted in the commercial release of our first product, the PA-4000 Series, as well as our first subscription service, Threat Prevention, in 2007.
-Since then, we have continued to innovate and consistently introduce new products and services, including the PA-5000 Series and GlobalProtect subscription service in March 2011, the PA-200 and free WildFire modern malware detection subscription service in November 2011, and most recently the VM-Series, PA-3000 Series, M-100 management appliance and paid WildFire modern malware prevention subscription service in November 2012.
+Since then, we have continued to innovate and consistently introduce new products and services, including the PA-5000 Series and GlobalProtect subscription service in March 2011, the PA-200 and free WildFire modern malware detection subscription service in November 2011, and most recently, the VM-Series, PA-3000 Series, M-100 management appliance, and paid WildFire modern malware prevention subscription service in November 2012.

 We derive revenue from sales of our products and services, which together comprise our platform.
 Product revenue is primarily generated from sales of our Next-Generation Firewall.
 All of our products incorporate our proprietary PAN-OS operating system, which provides a consistent set of capabilities across our entire product line.
 Our products are designed for different performance requirements throughout an organization, from branch offices to large data centers.
 Our platform can be centrally managed across an organization with our Panorama product.
 Services revenue includes sales from subscriptions and support and maintenance.
 Our Threat Prevention, URL Filtering, GlobalProtect, and WildFire subscriptions provide our end-customers with real-time access to the latest antivirus, intrusion prevention, web filtering, and modern malware prevention capabilities across fixed and mobile devices.
 When end-customers purchase a product, they typically purchase one or more of our subscriptions for additional functionality, as well as support and maintenance in order to receive ongoing security updates, upgrades, bug fixes, and repairs.
-Sales of services increase our deferred revenue balance and contribute significantly to our positive cash flow provided by operating activities.
+Sales of these services increase our deferred revenue balance and contribute significantly to our positive cash flow provided by operating activities.

 We maintain a field sales force that works closely with our channel partners in developing sales opportunities.
 We use a two-tier, indirect fulfillment model whereby we sell our products and services to our global distributor channel partners, which, in turn, sell our products and services to our reseller network, which then sell to our end-customers.
-Our channel partners purchase our products and services at a discount to our list prices and then resell them to our end-customers.
+Our channel partners purchase our products and services at a discount to our list prices before reselling them to our end-customers.
 Our channel partners generally receive an order from an end-customer prior to placing an order with us and generally do not stock appliances.

-We had more than 10,000 end-customers in over 100 countries as of October 31, 2012.
+We had more than 11,000 end-customers in over 100 countries as of January 31, 2013.
 Our end-customers represent a broad range of industries including education, energy, financial services, healthcare, Internet and media, manufacturing, public sector, and telecommunications.
-During the first quarter of fiscal 2013, 64% of our revenue was generated from the Americas, 23% from Europe, the Middle East, and Africa (EMEA), and 13% from Asia Pacific and Japan (APAC).
-As of October 31, 2012, we had 847 employees.
+During the second quarter of fiscal 2013, 63% of our revenue was generated from the Americas, 25% from

+Europe, the Middle East, and Africa (EMEA), and 12% from Asia Pacific and Japan (APAC).
+As of January 31, 2013, we had more than 940 employees.

-We have experienced rapid growth in recent periods.
-For the first quarter of fiscal 2013 and 2012, revenues were \$86 million and \$57 million, respectively, representing year-over-year growth of 50%.
+We have experienced rapid growth and increased demand for our products in recent periods.
+For the second quarter of fiscal 2013 and 2012, revenues were \$96.5 million and \$56.7 million, respectively, representing year-over-year growth of 70%.